Don't really get what's going on with blue-green algae in Lake Erie? Read on for an overview of what the problem is and what causes it.

 Physical characteristics of Lake Erie

 Lake Erie also has some physical characteristics that make it more vulnerable to the impacts of pollution.
-For example, it is much shallower than the other Great Lakes and has less volume of water.
-Therefore, there is less water to dilute runoff pollution than the other lakes.
-Lake Erie is also the warmest of the Great Lakes, and blue-green algae prefer warmer water.
+It is much shallower than the other Great Lakes and has less volume of water.
+Therefore, there is less water to dilute runoff pollution than the other lakes. being shallow, Lake Erie is also the warmest of the Great Lakes, and blue-green algae prefer warmer water.

-Another factor that can lead to more severe algal blooms is land-use change around the lake, in particular a decrease in plants and wetlands.
-Plants and wetlands help to absorb runoff and reduce the total volume that reaches the lake.
-However, natural areas are slowly being replaced with farms, as well as residential and commercial developments, which means less plants and wetlands to absorb excess water and nutrients.
+Another factor that can lead to more severe algal blooms is land-use change around the lake, in particular a decrease in forests and wetlands.
+Forests and wetlands help to absorb runoff and reduce the total volume that reaches the lake.
+However, natural areas have been replaced with farms, as well as residential and commercial developments, which means less trees and wetlands to absorb excess water and nutrients.

 Algal blooms tend to be the largest and most severe during years when we’ve had a very wet spring (March-June) --that is, years when there is lots of rainfall and/or snowmelt during this period.
 All that precipitation means more runoff pollution enters the lake.
 Climate change is already changing precipitation patterns in the Great Lakes area.
 More precipitation--in particular rainfall--and more intense rainfall events will mean more runoff entering Lake Erie, and therefore more nutrients in the water.